shoang22/rl-methods-review/README.md

 DDPG: Open the DDPG.py to modify the environment name on line 134, then run it in terminal: "python DDPG.py".

+PPO:
+For continuous games, open the ppo_main_cont.py to modify the environment name on line 10, then run it in terminal: "ppo_main_cont.py".
+For discrete games, open the ppo_main.py to modify the environment name on line 10, then run it in terminal: "python ppo_main.py".

+A3C:
+For continuous games, open the continuous_A3C.py to modify the environment name on line 25, then run it in terminal: "python continuous_A3C.py".
+For discrete games, open the discrete_A3C.py to modify the environment name on line 24, then run it in terminal: "python discrete_A3C.py.py".

 ## Dependencies:
 ### pytorch